MOOC, Tegrity, Sakai.

 KEEN: And with 12 weeks of a term, 55 minutes of class three times a week, it's just so short.
 Are we really going to give away 5 or 10 minutes out of every single one of those classes while the classroom technology boots?
 I always have a plan that involves things we do with live humans that doesn't involve any technology.

 EVANS: The students say, "The computer crashed."
 That's like saying your pencil broke.
 You can't say the computer crashed and that's why you're not turning in the homework.
 You have to learn how to deal with the tools.
 Backing up, saving more frequently, doing all of these things becomes your pencil sharpener.
 That's part of what we have to teach them.
 It's a tool.
 They can't see it as a crutch or an excuse.
 "The Internet was down so I couldn't find all my research."
-Well, there's this huge building over here [the library] where you don't need the Internet to search.
+Well, there's this huge building over here where you don't need the Internet to search.